keycloakify/oidc-spa/ANGULAR_OVERHAUL_PROGRESS.md

 ## Resume

 Read this file, inspect the working tree, and continue unchecked items.
 Existing user changes were already present under `examples/angular-kitchensink` before implementation.
 Do not reset them.
 No subagents requested.

+## Targeted error handling follow-up

+Removed the broad catch around Angular initialization.
+Only `createOidc()` catches the expected `OidcInitializationError` (core's auto-login escape hatch), rethrowing other errors unchanged.
+Initial `getUser()` failure handling remains aligned with React.
+Configuration, module loading, mock construction, and subscription setup are outside catches.
+Every try block in `src/angular/` contains one statement.

+Updated tests require synchronous/asynchronous configuration errors, unexpected core errors, and subscription errors (even an `OidcInitializationError` from that wrong source) to reject Angular bootstrap with the original error.
+Angular type checks and all 19 integration tests pass.
+The library build passes.
+An AST check confirms that all five try blocks in `src/angular/` contain exactly one statement.
+Changed-file formatting and whitespace checks pass.